umd-lib/drupal-common/web/modules/patched/facets/README.md

     'limit' => (int),
     // The facet operator: "and" or "or".
     'operator' => (string),
-    // The minimum count a filter/value must have to be returned.
+    // The minimum count a filter/value must have been returned.
     'min_count' => (int),
     // Whether to retrieve a facet for "missing" values.
     'missing' => (bool),